Service Design is the Luxury Brands' New Battleground

 Kadence Luxury Brand Index 2018: Who is perceived as the world’s most luxurious brand?

-Since May 2019, I have been working with London based world renowned Coutts Private Bank as a Journey Design Manager for ‘Understand Needs & Advice Client Journey’ within Wealth & Investment Management, helping the business to enable an exceptional personalised digital client service.
+Since May 2019, I have been working with London based world renowned Coutts&Co.
+Private Bank (which has served the Queen and every member of the royal family since King George IV) as a Client Journey Design Director within Wealth & Investment Management, helping the business to enable an exceptional personalised digital client service.